What is the Wellbeing Service?

 How is the Wellbeing Service different from Counselling?

-Wellbeing advisors differ from counsellors in that they do not offer therapeutic sessions and do not counsel.
-They have a good knowledge of mental health conditions but are not in a position to offer medical advice.
+Wellbeing advisors differ from counsellors in that they do not offer therapeutic sessions or counsel.
+They have a good knowledge of mental health but are not in a position to diagnose mental health conditions.
 The advantage of seeing a wellbeing advisor is that you can discuss any personal issue and they will offer you a space to explore your issues, support you in looking at your options and help you to take any next steps.

 How do I book an appointment?

 To enquire into seeing a wellbeing advisor or to book an appointment, there are a number of ways you can contact us.